-Pitchside management

-Identification that the medical team had the final say on player removal was high, as was confidence of recognising SRC pitchside (93% feeling confident or very confident) with high levels were seen in consultant level doctors.
-The FA guidelines do not comment on who within the medical team has the final say on player removal, unlike in the NFL where the final decision is the responsibility of the team clinician (Patricios et al. 2018).
-This study has not explored whether behaviour changes in leagues who have access to pitch-side real-time video replay, which has been shown to improve the identification and decision making around player removal (Fuller et al. 2016; Patricios et al. 2018).

-Use of the Concussion Recognition Tool (CRT) (Echemendia et al. 2017a) was varied with 48% regularly using it.
-High usage was seen in female and sports and/or rehabilitation therapy respondents.
-Increased confidence in recognising concussion pitch-side was found in those that used the CRT regularly.
-The CRT is a diagnostic aid designed to assist non-medical personnel but these results indicated usage amongst medical staff was high and might improve SRC recognition confidence levels (McCrory et al. 2017; Echemendia et al. 2017a; Patricios et al. 2018).
-Reasons behind this are unknown, but exploration may give insight into how to better support pitch-side assessments.

-Respondents overall felt referees and other officials gave them enough time to assess for concussion, with female respondents feeling referees and officials did not give them as much time compared to male respondents.
-SRC knowledge in professional level football referees and other officials has not yet been investigated but increasing concussion awareness in other sports has increased confidence in calling injury stoppages and facilitating medical assessments (Kroshus et al. 2017).
+330 Pitchside Management 331 Identification that the medical team had the final say on player removal was high, as was 332 confidence of recognising SRC pitch-side (93% feeling confident or very confident) with 333 high levels were seen in consultant level doctors.
+The FA guidelines do not comment on 334 who within the medical team has the final say on player removal, unlike in the NFL 335 where the final decision is the responsibility of the team clinician (Patricios et al., 336 2018).
+This study has not explored whether behaviour changes in leagues who have 337 access to pitch-side real time video replay, which has been shown to improve the identification and decision making around player removal (Fuller, Kemp and Raftery, 338 339 2016; Patricios et al., 2018).
+Use of the Concussion Recognition Tool (CRT) (Echemendia et al., 2017a) was varied 340 341 with 48% regularly using it.
+High usage was seen in female and sports and/or rehabilitation 342 therapy respondents.
+Increased confidence in recognising concussion pitch-side was 343 found in those that used the CRT regularly.
+The CRT is a diagnostic aid designed to assist non-medical personnel but these results indicated usage amongst medical staff was high 344 and might improve SRC recognition confidence levels (Echemendia et al., 2017a; McCrory 345 346 et al., 2017; Patricios et al., 2018).
+Reason behind this are unknown, but exploration may give insight into how to better support pitch-side assessments.
+347 348 Respondents overall felt referees and other officials gave them enough time to assess for 349 concussion, with female respondents feeling referees and officials did not give them as 350 much time compared to male respondents.
+SRC knowledge in professional level football 351 referees and other officials has not yet been investigated but increasing concussion 352 awareness in other sports has increased confidence in calling injury stoppages and 353 facilitating medical assessments (Kroshus, Parsons and Hainline, 2017).
 When making player removal decisions, varying levels of manager or coaching staff influence was felt with 40% of respondents sometimes, or often feeling pressure with less influence being felt in teams that educated their coaching staff.
 Future research exploring differences in perceived influence by gender and profession may support staff in making player removal decisions.

-Pitch-side underreporting of symptoms has previously shown to be an issue in football with the latest although potentially outdated evidence from 2010 revealing that 62% of Italian players did not report concussion symptoms to anyone (Broglio et al. 2010).
-Player under-reporting of symptoms has shown to be multifactorial and can be influenced by not wanting to be removed from play, a lack of awareness of SRC symptoms and severity, the perceived importance of the match, the possibility of being prevented from playing future games, or the availability of substitutes (Broglio et al. 2010; Williams et al. 2016).
+Pitch-side underreporting of symptoms has previously shown to be an issue in football with the latest although potentially outdated evidence from 2010 revealing that 62% of Italian players did not report concussion symptoms to anyone (Broglio et al., 2010).
+Player underreporting of symptoms has shown to be multi-factorial and can be influenced by not wanting to be removed from play, a lack of awareness of SRC symptoms and severity, the perceived importance of the match, the possibility of being prevented from playing future games, or the availability of substitutes (Broglio et al., 2010; Williams et al., 2016).
 More female respondents felt players underreported symptoms as well as sports and/or rehabilitation therapists, but it is unknown whether this correlates with an increased removal rate.
 Higher confidence in true symptom reporting pitch-side was seen in those who collected baseline neurological testing compared to who did not, supporting the argumentation for the use of baseline neurological testing.